ArthurLERAY/express-standard-http-responses/README.md

 ## Foreword
 Hi 👋 !
 This package has the only purpose to format the responses for express.
-**Do not hesitate to contribute if you see any improvement to make**

 # Installation
 ```